 Compass began life in 1986 as a drug resource scheme, filling a gap by providing ‘walk in’ services for people experiencing problems with drugs – needle exchange, wound care, counselling, advocacy and support with housing and employment.

-Understanding people’s needs, creating motivation to change, removing barriers and developing solutions to long-term problems has become the underlying driver of our work over the last 30 years.
+Quite a lot has changed in the intervening years.
+But the essentials of understanding people’s needs, creating motivation to change, removing barriers and developing solutions to long-term problems has remained constant.

 York Drug Resource Scheme is formed.

 Establish a structured day programme offering employment training, life skills and leisure activities.